Modiwl DXX-2009:

 - Understand and be able to implement common field techniques used by conservation professionals and researchers.

-- Understand the fundamentals of conservation management planning.
+- Understand fundamental aspects of conservation practice

 Assessment method